hgdangkhoi/CSC-137/README.md

 # CSC-137
-# Every projects done in CSC 137 at California State University, Sacramento
+Projects in CSC 137 at California State University, Sacramento